jazzran/ZTEF680_Wifi_En/README.md

 # ZTEF680_Wifi_En

-Python tool for enabling and disabling WIFI remotely in ZTE F680 routers
+Python tool for enabling and disabling WIFI remotely in ZTE F680 routers.
+Support for Python3 & 2

 ## Execution example